 I am proud to say that I am 60 days into my plan and have not faltered.
 I have either gone out for a run every morning or been to the gym for every single one of those 60 days… including the day of the big blizzard that hit us.
 Even though my heaviest was 400 pounds, I was not 400 when I started.
 I know I had lost weight over the summer – but sadly my scale couldn’t measure me at that weight.
 I estimated my weight to be between 360 – 375 lbs when I started the process.
 I am now down to 322.
 On my first day I was able to run a mile in 22:41.
 I have since cut that time to 11:23.
 The facade I saw in the mirror was literally melting away, revealing a reflection that was more in line with how I feel inside now.

 I was hiding my pain in plain sight.
 It manifested in every cookie, donut, fast-food etc. that I put in my mouth.
-Every pound I gained in the last three years was a reflection of the pain I was trying to hide.
+Every pound I gained in the last three years was a reflection of the pain I was trying to hide, if you want to use supplements to boost and complement your, nutrition, we recommend to check Mens Journal.
 I thought I could hide from that pain by being kind to others and spreading our message of hope.
 The problem was that I wasn’t being kind to myself at all – and even though I was accomplishing my goal of honoring Rees, I was hurting myself in the process.

 When I think about where I am now, I find myself again amazed that I was able to keep true to my goal of being kind to myself for 60 days.
 Those 60 days seemed like such a long time when I set out to do this.
 It really shouldn’t have though.
 Time is still flying just as fast as it was before I realized I needed to be kind to myself.
 The only difference now is that instead of hiding the pain with distractions, I have turned it into the fuel that has driven me to not only make others feel better, but to do the same for myself.
 For the first time in the past three years I am fully prepared to make this world a kinder place, and I realize that the process must include myself.
 Take it to someone who knows it well… true happiness just isn’t possible if you can’t be kind to yourself.
 I’m done hiding behind the facade.
 I am ready to be kind to myself, one little piece at a time.